-Then, I used a brush to apply a clear satin polycrylic.
+Then, I used a brush to apply a clear satin polyacrylic.
 I chose a water-based sealant because an oil-based one may yellow after time.
-I’m not sure if it would matter a whole lot on dark colored cabinets, but since I was putting this over white I wanted to be extra careful.
+I’m not sure if it would matter a whole lot of dark-colored cabinets, but since I was putting this over white I wanted to be extra careful.

 After I hung the cabinets I realized that I didn’t want to put all of the old hardware back on (because it was ugly…just saying).
 BUT I also didn’t want to go buy all new hardware just yet – I’m not ready to make that kind of a commitment. ;)